Hurricane Isaias barreling toward the Bahamas and Florida

 After slamming the Bahamas and the Turks and Caicos, Isaias will come dangerously close to the U.S. Bernie Rayno has the latest forecast on the storm's track.

 Isaias exploded into a Category 1 hurricane, packing 80-mph maximum sustained winds, Thursday night, shortly after pulling away from Hispaniola.
-The hurricane, which saw winds weaken slightly to 75 mph Friday morning, will churn through the Bahamas on Friday, before making a run along the Eastern Seaboard of the United States this weekend to early next week.
+The hurricane, which saw winds weaken slightly to 75 mph Friday morning, will churn through the Bahamas through Saturday, and make a run along the Eastern Seaboard of the United States this weekend to early next week.

 Hurricane warnings were in effect for the Bahamas on Friday, including hard-hit areas from Dorian in 2019 like the Abaco Islands, although meteorologists expect the impacts to pale in comparison to the monster storm that stalled for 24 hours and caused utter devastation there last year.